tale-toul/OCP4baremetalIPI/README.md

 ![Provisioning network base architecture](images/arch1.png)

-The physical server (AKA hypervisor) where the KVM VMs are created must support nested virtualization and have it enabled: [Using nested virtualization in KVM](https://docs.fedoraproject.org/en-US/quick-docs/using-nested-virtualization-in-kvm/)
+The physical server (AKA hypervisor) must support nested virtualization and have it enabled: [Using nested virtualization in KVM](https://docs.fedoraproject.org/en-US/quick-docs/using-nested-virtualization-in-kvm/)

 Check if nested virtualization is supported, a value of 1 means that it is supported and enabled.
 ```